veertuinc/anka-prometheus-exporter/README.md

 For all other TLS configuration options, `--tls` must be set.

 For self signed certificates, you can either use `--skip-tls-verification` or provide your ca-cert with `--ca-cert`.

+### Using Auth

-If client authentication is set on the controller, use `--client-cert` and `--client-cert-key`
+- If client authentication is set on the controller, use `--client-cert` and `--client-cert-key`.
+- If RTA is enabled, you can use basic auth through:
+    ```bash
+      -controller-username string
+            Controller username with basic root token (username as arg)
+      -controller-password string
+            Controller password with basic root token (password as arg)
+    ```

 ---